samsheffield/Senior_Studio/docs/week8w.md

 # Prototype Milestone 1 (MONDAY)
-The goal for this next month is to see how the pieces fit together in a broader sense than with your proof of concept.
+The goal for this milestone is to see how the pieces fit together in a broader sense than with your proof of concept.
 Is it achieving your player experience goals?
 Is it fun/interesting/compelling?
 How can we help make it better?

 __We will be discussing your progress as a group each week.
 You're responsible weekly planning and goal setting, which we will review each week together.
 Playtesting is welcome every week as well.__